ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :width: 500px
 :align: center
 ```
-When there is no glue (Graph 1 is empty), the colimit just has Graph-2 and Graph-3 side by side with no bridge in between them.
-Graph-2 has three vertices and no edges.
-Graph-3 has two vertices and no edges.
-The colimit graph has 5 vertices which is the sum of vertices in Graph-2 and vertices in Graph-3.
-Sum of two numbers is just a colimit .
+When there is no glue (graph O is empty), the `pushout` just has `graph A` and `graph B` side by side with no bridge in between them. `graph A` has three vertices and no edges. `graph B` has two vertices and no edges.
+The `pushout` has 5 vertices which is the sum of vertices in `graph A` and vertices in `graph B`.
+Sum of two numbers is just a `pushout` .
 Isn't that cool ?!
 ```
 :::

 **Ex 4.
-Finite colimits**
+Finite Pushout**

 Let us suppose, we want to glue more than two graphs together!
 That seems to be a reasonable ask!
 So we got a diagram like the one below.